OSGeo/OSGeoLive-doc/doc/quickstart/rasdaman_quickstart.rst

 ================================================================================

   * The `rasdaman tutorial <http://tutorial.rasdaman.org/rasdaman-and-ogc-ws-tutorial/>`_ provides a condensed introduction to the concepts behind rasdaman, rasql and the OGC web services support.
-  * Learn more about the OGC  `Web Coverage Processing Service <http://www.opengeospatial.org/standards/wcps>`_ (WCPS) Language standard (which was heavily inspired by rasdaman); a good starting point is the  	`documentation and tutorials page <http://earthlook.org/standards>`_  and `WCPS Query SandBox <http://localhost/rasdaman-demo/demo/client/query-		sandbox.html>`_.
+  * Learn more about the OGC  `Web Coverage Processing Service <http://www.opengeospatial.org/standards/wcps>`_ (WCPS) Language standard (which was heavily inspired by rasdaman); a good starting point is the  `documentation and tutorials page <http://standards.rasdaman.com/>`_  and `WCPS Query SandBox <http://localhost/rasdaman-demo/demo/client/query-sandbox.html>`_.
   * Interested in coverage data and services in general?
 Visit OGC's `Coverages Domain Working Group wiki <http://external.opengeospatial.org/twiki_public/CoveragesDWG/WebHome>`_.
-  * Read `rasql query language guide <http://rasdaman.org/browser/manuals_and_examples/manuals/doc-guides/ql-guide.pdf>`_ to learn about rasdaman query language.
+  * Explore the `rasdaman documentation <http://rasdaman.org/wiki/Documentation>`_ to learn about rasdaman administration, its query language, and data ingestion.
   * Go to the `multi-dimensional demo <http://localhost/rasdaman-demo>`_ to explore interactive 1-D to 4-D rasdaman demos.
-The small ones are part of OSGeoLive, those utilizing larger sets (beyond this drive's capacity) forward to the `OGC standards showcase site <http://standards.rasdaman.org>`_ .
+The small ones are part of OSGeoLive, those utilizing larger sets (beyond this drive's capacity) forward to the `OGC standards showcase site <http://standards.rasdaman.com>`_ .